 The Performance report for Discover shows important metrics about how your site performs on Discover.
-This report is visible only if your property has reached a minimum threshold of impressions in Discover.
+This report is visible only if your property has reached a minimum number of impressions in Discover.

 Configuring the report

-The default view of the report shows the total clicks and impressions for your property.
+The default view of the report shows the total clicks and impressions for your property in Discover.

 - Choose which metrics to see by selecting the desired metrics above the chart.

 - Group your data by selecting a grouping tab in the table.
 You can group data by page, country, appearance type, and day.

 - Optionally filter your data by dimensions such as date, page, and country.

 - Optionally compare data groups: for example, you can compare impressions from Brazil and China.

 - Change the date range, if you want something different from the default value of the last three months.
 To change the date range, click the Date filter at the top of the report.